-Upon satisfactory completion of the Practical Exam, the examining Judges will submit, via email or the IAC web site, a report of the exam's result, including the date of the exam and the examining Judges' names and IAC numbers, to the IAC Judges Certification Chairperson.
+Upon satisfactory completion of the Practical Exam, the examining Judges will submit, via email or the IAC web site, a report of the exam's result, including the date of the exam and the examining Judges' names and IAC numbers, to the IAC Judges Certification Chairman.

-(f) Once all requirements of 2.6.1(a) through (e) have been met, the candidate will be certified as a Regional judge and the IAC official records will be updated accordingly.
-A newly certified Regional Judge will be added to the IAC Approved List of Judges upon completion of the current-year Revalidation and Currency (R&C) Exam.
-However, the R&C Exam is not required if the newly certified Judge completed the Judges School, Regional Judge Exam, and Practical Exam within the current contest year.
+(h) Once all requirements of 2.6.1(a) through (g) have been met, the candidate will be certified as a Regional judge and the IAC official records will be updated accordingly.
+The newly certified Regional Judge will be added to the IAC Approved List of Judges upon completion of the current-year Revalidation and Currency (R&C) Exam.
+However, the R&C Exam is not required if the newly certified Judge completed the academic training sessions, Regional Judge Exam, and Practical Exam within the current contest year.